yondoecommerce/docs/_includes/template-development.md

 # Template Pages

-This outlines each page in an Expertory store and the properties available to the template.
+This outlines each page in an Yondo store and the properties available to the template.

-> To view the properties available on a page add `.json` to the end of the page you are requesting. eg http://yourstore.expertory.com/.json .
+> To view the properties available on a page add `.json` to the end of the page you are requesting. eg http://yourstore.yondo.com/.json .
 > This can also be used as an API for retrieving data.

 ## Listing